-Use the fact that the lines are parallel to mark the corresponding angles.
+• Use the fact that the lines are parallel to mark the corresponding angles.

-- Two triangles are constructed.
-However, $\triangle ABC$ is clearly not congruent to $\triangle EBD$. - From this, students should recognize that knowing only angle-angle-angle can produce similar triangles but cannot guarantee congruent triangles. - The following task can be used with students to discover that, under certain conditions, there may be no possible triangles, exactly one unique triangle, or two different triangles.
+- \circ ~ Two triangles are constructed.
+However, $\Delta ABC~$ is clearly not congruent to $\Delta EBD~$ - From this, students should recognize that knowing only angle-angle-angle can produce similar triangles but cannot guarantee congruent triangles. - The following task can be used with students to discover that, under certain conditions, there may be no possible triangles, exactly one unique triangle, or two different triangles.
 This sets the background that will be explored further as part of the ambiguous case for the law of sines.